am975eng/Convergent-Divergent-Nozzle-Simulator/README.md

 * Mass flow rate - Rate of mass transfer through nozzle.

 * Exit pressure - Actual exit pressure of the nozzle.

+* Propellant mass - Mass of propellant in the nozzle.

+* Expansion ratio - Ratio of exit area to throat area.

 * Specific impulse - Measure of efficiency a nozzle generates thrust.